AmnaSajjad27/DS---RESTful-API/README.md

 1. Open a terminal and navigate to the directory containing the project files.
 2. Use the `make` command followed by the desired target (e.g., `make client`, `make test500request`, etc.) to run the respective command.
 3. Ensure that the necessary input files are present in the directory as specified in the Makefile.

----

-Feel free to adjust any sections or details as necessary!